ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v34.md

 ## IBM Cloud Private Hosted - Deprecated
 {: #relnotes_v34-icpdeprecated}

-The {{site.data.keyword.cloud_notm}} Private Hosted service is being deprecated and replaced by Red Hat OpenShift for VMware.
+The {{site.data.keyword.cloud_notm}} Private Hosted service has been deprecated and replaced by Red Hat OpenShift for VMware.
 For more information, see [Red Hat OpenShift for VMware overview](/docs/services/vmwaresolutions?topic=vmware-solutions-ocp_overview).
 {:deprecated}

 ## Updates for VMware vCenter Server instances